walter7878/data-curriculum/README.md

 * [Probable Cause](https://github.com/walter7878/data-curriculum/blob/master/probacausalinfer.md).
 Resources to learn Experiment Design, A/B testing, Bayes applications to Decision Science, Graphical Modelling, MCMC and probabilistic programming among other -related- topics.

+* [Boost your Data Analysis and BI](https://github.com/walter7878/data-curriculum/blob/master/boost_your_data_analysis.md).
+Resources to learn how to process and extract value from data using data analysis and BI tools like Excel, PowerBI and others.
+Ideal for analysts and professionals that are already dealing with data -for example in Excel- and need to go to the next level.
+(Soon!)